nawabahmadreshi/documentation/pages/marketing-channels/journeys.md

 1. Filter by `feature` = `journeys`
 2. Filter by `campaign` = `[Journey Name]`

+{% protip title="Attribute Journeys events to referring links" %}

+By default, when users arrive on a page running Journeys via a Branch link, then any interaction with the Journey (click/install/re-open) will be attributed to the referring Branch link, rather than to the Journey.
+[Learn how]({{base.url}}/marketing-channels/journeys/advanced/#preserve-or-discard-referring-link-data) to attribute this data to the Journey instead.

+{% endprotip %}

 {% getstarted next="true" %}{% endgetstarted %}

 {% elsif page.advanced %}

-### Preserve/discard referring link data

-By default, when users arrive on a page running Journeys via a Branch link and `make_new_link` is not set to `true`, then any interaction with the Journey (click/install/re-open) will be attributed to the referring Branch link, rather than to the Journey.
-If `make_new_link` is set to `true`, the same events will be attributed to the Journey, instead.

-This can help you collect data on how the referring links are contributing to app growth/engagement, even when users aren’t installing from those links directly.
-For example, if a user clicked a Branch link on Facebook, landed on your website, and installed from a Journey, this would allow you to attribute the install to the link on Facebook.
-If the original link was also configured to deep link into your app, that deep link would be preserved, too.

-Branch will pass the referring link into Journeys by default.
-In order to discard referring link data, include the `make_new_link flag`, with a value of  `true`, into the options during initialization:

-{% highlight javascript %}
-branch.init( ‘BRANCH_KEY’,
-    {
-    	‘make_new_link’ : true
-    }
-);
-{% endhighlight %}

 ## Advanced audience rules